awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 **aws:RequestTag/*tag\-key***
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 This context key is formatted `"aws:RequestTag/tag-key":"tag-value"` where *tag\-key* and *tag\-value* are a tag key and value pair\.
 Checks that the tag key–value pair is present in an AWS request\.
 For example, you could check to see that the request includes the tag key `"Dept"` and that it has the value `"Accounting"`\.
-For more information, see [Controlling Access to Requests](access_tags.md#access_tags_control-requests)\.
+For more information, see [Controlling Access During AWS Requests](access_tags.md#access_tags_control-requests)\.
 This condition key is available for only some services, and was [introduced for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html)\.

 **aws:ResourceTag/*tag\-key***
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 This context key is formatted `"aws:ResourceTag/tag-key":"tag-value"` where *tag\-key* and *tag\-value* are a tag key and value pair\.
 Checks that the tag key–value pair is attached to the resource\.
 For example, you could require that access to a resource is allowed only if the resource has the attached tag key `"Dept"` with the value `"Marketing"`\.
-For more information, see [Controlling Access to Resources](access_tags.md#access_tags_control-resources)\.
+For more information, see [Controlling Access to AWS Resources](access_tags.md#access_tags_control-resources)\.
 This condition key is available for only some services\.

 **aws:SourceAccount**